Aarhus University Seal

 Studying Abroad

-Economics and Business Administration is a very international programme, and it therefore makes perfect sense to spend a semester abroad.
+Economics and Business Administration is a very international programme, and it therefore makes perfect sense to spend a semester abroad as an exchange student.
 Studying in a foreign country is a perfect chance to improve your language skills, find out what it is like running a business in a foreign country and improve your cross-cultural cooperation skills.

 Follow the student life at Aarhus University